ocaml/opam/doc/pages/Manual.md

 #### repo
 <a id="Repospecification"></a>

-The `repo` file is placed at the root of a repository, and allows to specify some specifics of the repository.
+The `repo` file is placed at the root of a repository, and allows one to specify some specifics of the repository.
 It has the following optional fields:

 * <a id="repofield-opam-version">`opam-version: <string>`</a>: